rust-lang/api-guidelines/README.md

 * _Code size_.
 Specializing generic functions means that the function body is duplicated.
 The increase in code size must be weighed against the performance benefits of static dispatch.

 * _Homogeneous types_.
 This is the other side of the "precise types" coin: if `T` is a type parameter, it stands for a _single_ actual type.
 So for example a `Vec<T>` contains elements of a single concrete type (and, indeed, the vector representation is specialized to lay these out in line).
 Sometimes heterogeneous collections are useful; see [trait objects][C-OBJECT].

 * _Signature verbosity_.
-Heavy use of generics can bloat function signatures.
+Heavy use of generics can make it more difficult to read and understand a function's signature.

 ##### Examples from the standard library